Shivvu26/study-work/src/README.txt

-This is a simple POC for Gulp use.
+This is a simple POC for WEBPACK use.

-- Use gulp serve to run the application in browser.
+- use "npm run build" to successfully compile the app and open it on localhost:8080 in browser.

-Globbing -
-**/*.filetype

-Gulp-useref
-It concatenates any number of CSS and JavaScript files into a single file by looking for a comment that starts with “<!–build: 'path to where file has to be stored ” and ends with “<!–endbuild–>”

-Gulp-uglify - uglify()
-This plugin helps with minifying JavaScript files.

-Gulp-cssnano - cssnano()
-This plugin helps with minifying JavaScript files.

-Gulp-imagemin - imagemin()
-It helps to optimize images and reducing size.

-Gulp-cache - cache()
+webpack -p : -p indicates to build release for production

+webpack use with modules , loaders , plugins